Back

 \(M=M\) is always true for any value of \(M\).

-Our final solution: Infinitely Many Solutions
+The final solution: Infinitely many solutions.

 )